-State and federal assistance may come in the form of grants and/or low-interest or zerointerest loans for qualified projects.
-A good source for updated information on grants offered by the state of California is Grants.gov, which lists funding administered by state agencies.
+State and federal assistance may come in grants and/or low-interest or zero-interest loans for qualified projects.
+A good source for updated information on grants offered by California is Grants.gov, which lists funding administered by state agencies.